 For those who live on their phones (which I assume is most of us at this point), Roadside America has an app (not free) for the iphone, and a fun Instagram page highlighting all sorts of random sites.
 Their site also includes information on hotels, but it pales in comparison with what you can find on larger travel sites or TripAdvisor.

 A second site that covers the offbeat attractions is Atlas Obscura.
 In some ways, this is a bit more of a highbrow site, if such a term can be applied to a site that features things such as egg vending machines.
 The site is slicker and more professional-looking than Roadside America, and sees itself as a real travel guide, albeit to out-of-the-way places.
-It has more in the way of written material and
+It has more in the way of written material and feature stories, and advertises that there are Atlas Obscura books and trips that one can join.
+Their eponymous book was a NYT best-seller and they cover locations across the world, not just across America.

 That said, if you are trying to maximize roadtrip fun, this site should be added to your bookmarks as well.
 You never know when you'll have a hankering to see the Museum of Clean or, even better, the Lunch Box Museum.